 5. Analytics tools

 Collecting customer data is not only about classical personal data, such as age, gender, email address, and so on.
-It is also about getting to know you customer even more.
+It is also about getting to know you, customer, even more.
 There is a lot of information your customers give you unconsciously by visiting your website.
 If they visit the same page three times, you can deduct that they have a real interest in that specific product or service.

 Analytics tools like Google Analytics can gather and give you that kind of information.
 Most companies already have some kind of tracking tool on their website, but these tools are often not seen as data collection tools.
 Using it as such and mixing the information you receive from your analytics platform with the other customer data collection methods will allow you to get a bigger picture and implement a real customer-centric strategy.

 Do you want to increase customer engagement?
 Find out how SMS marketing can drastically improve your sales in this article.
+You can also try our platform for free for 14 days to discover the power of SMS.